demisto/content/Packs/GoogleThreatIntelligence/Integrations/CategorizedFeeds/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### gti-feed-get-indicators
 ***
-Gets the matches from the latest Categorized Feed.
+Gets the matches from the latest feed.

 ### gti-feed-reset-fetch-indicators
 ***